slott56/TigerShark/docs/source/architecture.rst

     -   `Dumping`_ builds a message in Exchange format or JSON from Python objects.

 -   `JSON Schema`_ describes the JSON Schema formalization of the structure.
-    This is how messages are described.
+    This is how messages in JSON notation can be described.

 Loading
 =============